lassekongo83/adw-gtk3/README.md

 ![adw-gtk3](screenshot.png?raw=true)

+## Installation from tarball

+Go to the [releases](https://github.com/lassekongo83/adw-gtk3/releases) section and download the latest `tar.xz` file.

+* For a local install: Unpack the file to `~/.local/share/themes/`
+* For a global install: Unpack the file to `/usr/share/themes/`

-## Installation from source
+## Installation from source (Recommended)

-Use this option if you want to contribute, or use the latest version from the main branch.
+This will install the latest version from the main branch.

-ArchLinux AUR: https://aur.archlinux.org/packages/adw-gtk3-git/ (Maintained by 3rd party)
+ArchLinux users can skip the below steps and install it from AUR: https://aur.archlinux.org/packages/adw-gtk3-git/ (Maintained by 3rd party)

 ### Requirements

 - GTK 3.24.13+

-Some of these packages may already be installed by default on some distros.

 * Debian/Ubuntu/Mint/PopOS - `apt install ninja-build git meson sassc`
 * Fedora - `dnf install ninja-build git meson sassc`